 I love bringing home a fabulous steak to cook up, and when I do, I want it to be perfect!
 One of the keys to really bringing out the best flavors in a steak cut of any quality is to use an amazing steak seasoning!

-Steak Seasoning Recipe
+🥩 Steak Seasoning Ingredients

-If you're pan searing your steak rather than grilling, you can also add fresh herbs and some whole garlic cloves to your pan to enhance the steak flavor even more!
+If you're pan-searing your steak rather than grilling, you can also add fresh herbs and some whole garlic cloves to your pan to enhance the steak flavor even more!

 🤔 What Makes A Great Steak Seasoning?

 A good quality steak really only needs salt and pepper, but the addition of a few other herbs and spices can bring out the best flavors of your steak!

-The other herbs are used in just the right amount, so as to not overpower or take away from that wonderful steak flavor!
+The other herbs are used in just the right amount so as not to overpower or take away from that wonderful steak flavor!
 Onion powder and garlic powder just go with steak.

 If you like to pan sear your steaks with fresh garlic cloves, you can omit the garlic powder or drastically reduce the quantity.